tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### Strengths

 - Allows payments and changes to smart contracts.
-- State channels have strong privacy properties, everything is happening “inside” a channel between participants.
+- State channels have strong privacy properties, everything is happening "inside" a channel between participants.
 - State channels have instant finality, as soon as both parties sign a state update, it can be considered final.

 #### Weaknesses